 Cognitive Processes: Key Mechanisms of Information Processing in the Brain

-These mental functions encompass perception, memory, reasoning, and decision-making, shaping our understanding and behavior.
+These mental operations include perception, memory, reasoning, and decision-making, which all contribute to shaping our understanding and behaviors.

-It focuses on internal mental processes that underlie behavior and cognition.
+Cognitive psychology investigates the way individuals process information, concentrating on internal mental processes that influence behavior and cognition.

 • Attention